How To Stop Foreclosure in Georgia: 7 Proven Strategies

 Loan Modification

-A loan modification changes the terms of your mortgage to make payments more manageable.
-This could involve:
+A loan modification adjusts the terms of your mortgage, such as:

 • Extending the loan term